Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 The symptoms of chorea minor are quite specific and the disease can be diagnosed already at the dawn of its development.

-The main symptoms of chorea minor include uncontrolled motor passages.
-They are expressed in the nervous twitching of the upper and lower extremities, which is called in medicine choreic hyperkinesis.
+The main symptoms of minor chorea include uncontrolled motor passages.
+They are expressed in nervous twitching of the upper and lower limbs, which is called in medicine choreic hyperkinesis.

-According to some researchers of this pathology, against the background of a small chorea, rheumatic cardiac anomalies may develop.
+According to some researchers of this pathology, rheumatic cardiac anomalies can develop against the background of minor chorea.

-The fact that girls are more susceptible to this disease is due to the influence of female hormones.
+The fact that girls are more susceptible to this disease is explained by the influence of female hormones.

 Clinical signs

-Subsequently, the symptoms of chorea minor appear in:
+Subsequently, the symptoms of minor chorea manifest themselves in:

 1. Muscle weakness.